 During a flood event in Victoria, the Victorian State Emergency Service (SES) is the lead agency for the emergency.
-Flood warnings for rivers and streams are issued by the SES via the VicEmergency website at www.emergency.vic.gov.au.
+The Bureau of Meteorology’s flood warnings for rivers and streams are distributed by the SES via the VicEmergency website at www.emergency.vic.gov.au

 Farm dam safety

 Increased rainfall is experienced during most flooding events, so it is important to check all farm dams regularly.

 Not only can a collapsed farm dam cause significant damage to the environment and neighbouring downstream properties, but the owner may be liable for all associated costs.

 You should ensure: